Timothy716/Analyzing-Shop-Locations/README.md

 # Analyzing-Shop-Locations
-Finding the Perfect Location for a new Restaurant.
+Finding the Perfect Location for a new Restaurant in Hamburg.

 **Introduction**